 Lumon doesn’t follow a traditional corporate model.
 It builds a myth.
 It turns its founder into dogma.
 After all, it’s much harder to abandon a belief than to quit a job.

-2. The Nine Principles and the Four Humors: Morality and the Diagnosis of the Self
+2. The Nine Principles and the Fragmented Temperaments: morality and the diagnosis of the self

 At Lumon, the Nine Principles function as commandments.
-Each one represents a virtue every employee must embody: cheer, readiness, humility, and so on.
-These values are taught as absolute truths, and adherence to them determines how aligned someone is with the company.
+Each one represents a virtue that every employee is expected to embody — such as cheer, wit, humility, and probity.
+These values are taught as absolute truths, and obedience to them defines how aligned someone is with the company.

-This constant use of the principles serves two purposes: to impose a behavioral standard and to evaluate employees based on their obedience.
-Those who adapt easily are praised.
-Those who resist, even silently, are marked as dissenters.
+The constant reinforcement of these principles serves two purposes: to impose a behavioral standard and to evaluate employees based on their compliance.
+Those who adapt easily are exalted.
+Those who resist — even in silence — end up marked by dissent.

-This way, the company combines rigid morality and subjective analysis to exert full control over its workers.
-It’s not enough to obey — you must appear pure.
+In this way, the company combines rigid morality with subjective analysis to fully control those under its authority.
+It’s not enough to obey — one must appear pure.

 3. Wintertide and Indoctrination from Childhood